De Nicolay family: The House of Nicolay in England

-Lt-Colonel Sir Frederick Lewis was killed at Ootacamund, India in 1855 whilst commanding the Neilgherries of the 29th Mechanised Native Infantry.
+Lt-Colonel Sir Frederick Lewis was killed at Ootacamund, India in 1855 while commanding the Neilgherries of the 29th Mechanised Native Infantry.
 Captain Thomas Frederick of the 1st Madras European Fusiliers married Anne Sophia Hickey, who was a direct descendant of the Royal House of Plantagenet, Counts of Anjou and Kings of England.
 Thomas Frederick Nicolay was killed in January 1853 at the storming of the Pegu stockade, during the Second Anglo-Burmese War.
 Thomas Frederick Nicolay Lieutenant Christian William was a member of the 28th Madras Native Infantry (refer to: Madras Army) before being pensioned through Lord Clive's Fund.
 He died in Brighton in 1848.

 The House of Nicolay in Germany

 There were many notable members of the German branch of the House of Nicolay, including: